 - transgender voice

-For more information about the center and how to apply, call 617-353-3188 or email Fina Jervis.
+For more information about the Voice Center and how to apply, call 617-353-3188 or email Fina Jervis.

-The Joseph Germono Fluency Center offers individual and group therapy sessions for individuals who stutter.
+The Center for Stuttering Therapy at Boston University offers individual and group therapy sessions for individuals who stutter.
 The fluency group is held weekly and is one of the largest of its kind in the area.